 Accordingly, vegans and vegetarians must either consume plant foods containing omega-3 ALA — from which their bodies will produce EPA and DHA — or take supplements containing DHA from algae, some of which their bodies will use to make EPA.

-These are the chief commonly available sources of ALA, listed in approximate order from most to least ALA content:
+These are common sources of ALA, listed in rough order, from most to least ALA content: